JunWangmath/GeP-HMRF/README.md

 # GeP-HMRF V1.0

 # Inferring Gene-Disease Association by an Integrative Analysis of eQTL GWAS and Protein-Protein Interaction data
+Link for our paper: https://www.ncbi.nlm.nih.gov/pubmed/30669151
 #Jun WANG, Peking Univrsity, junwangmath@gmail.com

 All the GWAS, eQTL and Protein-Protein Interaction dataset are stored at the "source.file.prepared.for.marginal.4coloc" folder.
-Unzip it and put it in the same folder of other R scripts.
-Unzip it and put it in the same folder of other R scripts.
+Unzip it and put it in the same folder of the other R scripts.

 The main function is "Main.Function.Compute.Marginal.Posterior.Prob.R", which has 6 parameters.